nbessi/odoo_new_api_guideline/source/fields.rst

         )

        # The string key is not mandatory
-       # by default it wil use the property name Capitalized
+       # by default it will use the property name Capitalized

        name = fields.Char()  #  Valid definition